altomator/Image_Retrieval/README.md

 ### Installation

-*Setup

-1. Install BaseX: download the complete package from basex.org and unzip the archive in your Applications folder
+1. Install BaseX: download the complete package from [basex.org](https://basex.org/download/) and unzip the archive in your Applications folder

-2. Launch the GUI: e.g.
+2. Launch the BaseX GUI: e.g.

 ```
 > /Applications/basex924/bin/basexgui
 ```

-3. In the GUI, create the WW1 database from the dataset (e.g. 1418-data.zip).
-The XML content should be displayed in the BaseX Results window.
+3. With the GUI, create the WW1 database from the dataset (1418-data.zip).
+The XML content should be displayed in BaseX.

-4. Setup the HTTP BaseX server: setting up the HTTP server is detailled [here](https://github.com/altomator/EN-data_mining).
+4. Setup the HTTP BaseX server: setting up the server is detailled [here](https://github.com/altomator/EN-data_mining).

 5. Copy all the [WebApp](https://github.com/altomator/Image_Retrieval/tree/master/WebApp) repo (XQuery files and the other support files: .css, .jpg) in your `$RESTPATH/webapp` folder.

-6. Test the WW1 dataset in the local web app: http://localhost:8984/rest?run=findIllustrations-form.xq&locale=en
+6. Test the local web app: http://localhost:8984/rest?run=findIllustrations-form.xq&locale=en

 ***

 ### Workflow ####

-*A. Extract
+*A. Extract*

-*B. Transform & Enrich
+*B. Transform & Enrich*

-*C. Load
+*C. Load*